hicknhack-software/buildbot-inplace-config/Readme.md

   std: 'make' # actions for the command key of the profile
   msvc: 'nmake.exe'
   mingw: 'mingw32-make.exe'

+# actions can define products that will be pushed back to the master
+# products can be a file name or a list of file
+- name: "Build Products"
+  std:
+  	commands: 'make'
+  	products: 'product.tar.gz'
+  mscv:
+  	commands: 'nmake.exe'
+  	products:
+  		- 'productA.zip'
+  		- 'productB.zip'

+# for more complex products, a command that returns the list of files to stdout can be used
+- name: "Build Products"
+  std:
+  	commands: 'make'
+  	products_command: 'echo product.tar.gz'
 ```

 See "Twofold buildbot.yml":https://github.com/hicknhack-software/Twofold-Qt/blob/develop/.buildbot.yml for a complete example.